End-to-End Page-Level Assessment of Handwritten Text Recognition: Bag of Words WER

 In Sec.\,\ref{sec:wcer}, $X$ and $Y$ were considered sequences where the order of text-lines and words is relevant for computing word errors.
 However, in page-level performance assessment, once we have a specific metric to measure RO, it is desirable to largely ignore the order of words in $X$ and $Y$ to measure word recognition performance.

-A simple way to achieve this goal is to rely on the ``Bag of Words'' concept~\cite{Antonacopoulos2013,Strobel2020}.
+A simple way to achieve this goal is to rely on the ``Bag of Words'' concept, as discussed in Sec.\,\ref{sec:intro}.
 To this end, $X$ and $Y$ are now considered multi-sets (or ``bags'') of words and the number of instances of each word can be used to compute a metric which is fairly closely related to the WER.

 Let $V_X$ and $V_Y$ be the respective sets of different words (vocabularies) of $X$ and $Y$, and $V=V_X\cup V_Y$.
 For each word $v\in V$ let $f_X(v)$ and $f_Y(v)$ be the number of instances of $v$ in $X$ and $Y$, respectively.
 The ``bag of words distance'' between $X$ and $Y$ is defined as: